hanjingo/doc/SYSTEM_DESIGN/system_metrics.md

 - Total time in a year: $365 \times 24 \times 60 = 525,600$ minutes
 - Downtime allowed: $0.1\% \times 525,600 = 525.6$ minutes

-### Achieve High Availability

-System designers implement various strategies and technologies to achieve high availability, such as:

-- Redundancy: Use redundant servers or components so that, in the event of a failure, another can take over without any problems.
-- Load balancing: Incoming requests are divided among several servers or resources to enhance system performance and fault tolerance while avoiding overload on any one part.
-- Failover mechanisms: Implementing automated processes to detect failures and switch to redundant systems without manual intervention.
-- Disaster Recovery(DR): Having a comprehensive plan is place to recover the system in case of a catastrophic event that affects the primary infrastructure.
-- Monitoring and Alerting: putting in place reliable monitoring systems that can identify problems instantly and alert administrators so they can act quickly.
-- Performance optimization: Lowering the possibility of bottlenecks and breakdowns by making sure the system is built and adjusted to efficiently manage the expected load.
-- Scalability: Designing the system to scale easily by adding more resources when needed to accommodate increased demand.

 ---